zeebe-io/zeebe-chaos/chaos-days/blog/2024-01-19-Job-Activation-Latency/index.md

 ### Tests, results, and comparisons

-In order to compare the advantages of pushing to polling, we three different experiments.
+In order to compare the advantages of pushing to polling, we did three different experiments.

 > Note that all throughput measurements are in process instances executed per second, shortened to PI/s.
 Additionally, in the results shown below, dotted lines in graphs always refer to job polling measurements, and filled lines to job pushing.